 Eat only 80 percent of the food and leave the rest.

-The idea here is to eat less than you could fit in your belly.
+Here, the idea is to eat less than you could fit in your belly.
 Stay a little bit hungry.

 Eat super nutritional food.
 Avoid sugar.
 Eat enough food.
 But don’t do overeating.

-Often people eat to fulfill their desire of eating tasty food.
+Often people eat to fulfill their desire to eat tasty food.

 Lust of food is dangerous.